 Local authorities, public and private agencies, interest groups and any interested member of the public were invited to make submissions between 20th November, 2017 until 5pm on 16th February, 2018.
 171 submissions were received during the consultation process and a Director’s Report on the submissions was prepared.
 The evidence gathered during this period, and the comments received, was assessed and incorporated into the making of the draft RSES

 Submissions to the Issues paper will be taken into consideration by the Assembly during the preparation of the Draft RSES for the region.
 The Eastern and Midlands Regional Assembly has published a Draft RSES and associated environmental reports for public consultation between 5th November 2018 and 5pm on the 23rd January 2019 during which time submissions and observations will again be invited.

 STAGE 3 Material Amendments- 3rd Consultation

 Following consideration of observations on the Draft RSES, the Regional Assembly will consider appropriate amendments and will subject the Draft and any proposed amendments to a rigorous environmental assessment process.

 PUBLICATION OF FINAL RSES AND ENVIRONMENTAL REPORTS

-Once all of these steps have been taken, the 38 members of the Eastern and Midland Regional Assembly will adopt and publish a Regional Spatial and Economic Strategy for the Eastern and Midland Region, by the end of 2018.
+Once all of these steps have been taken, the 38 members of the Eastern and Midland Regional Assembly will adopt and publish a Regional Spatial and Economic Strategy for the Eastern and Midland Region, in 2019.

 Once the RSES is adopted by, each planning authority and public body within the region will be obliged to review their plans and programmes and consider any variations to those plans and programmes as is necessary in order to achieve the objectives of the RSES.